HOW WE SELL YOUR COMPANY

 Subject to your approval, qualified buyers under NDA are provided the Confidential Information Memorandum.
 Following further discovery and qualification, each buyer is introduced to you in a controlled set of conference calls, meetings, and management site visits.
 It is during this stage that we assert a compelling commercial thesis to each buyer that emphasizes the added value represented by your company within the framework of their operation or ownership.
 Likewise, we provide guidance of the range of expected commercial terms for a successful transaction.

 Subject to your approval, qualified buyers are provided the Confidential Information Memorandum.
 Following further discovery and qualification, each buyer is introduced to you in a controlled set of conference calls, meetings, and management site visits.
 It is during this stage that we assert a compelling commercial thesis to each buyer that emphasizes the added value represented by your company within the framework of their operation or ownership.
 Likewise, we provide guidance of the range of expected commercial terms for a successful deal.

 Sequoia’s sales process creates an effective auction that has resulted in 3 to 8 bona fide letters of intent to purchase our clients’ companies.
 That not only drives valuation upward, but affords you choice of who to sell your business to and the terms upon which to sell it.
-That is important because when you sell your company you have a vested interest in its continued growth and success since you may hold a vendor note or perhaps be landlord to the new owner of your former company.
-Not to mention that you would rather sell to a responsible steward of your company’s employees, its brand, and its legacy.
+That is important because when you sell your company you have a vested interest in its continued growth and success since you may retain a minority equity interest in the company, hold a vendor note, or perhaps be landlord to the new owner of your former company.
+Not to mention that you want to sell to the party that is both a growth partner for your company’s management team and is a responsible steward of your company’s culture, its brand, and its legacy.

-After you have chosen the preferred buyer, the next step is to negotiate a Letter of Intent.
+After you have chosen the preferred buyer, the next step is to negotiate a Letter of Intent (LOI).

 Negotiate Letter of Intent